Reinforce capitalization for proper nouns, the pronoun ‘I,’ and the beginning of sentences in text with this set of task cards.

 Scaffolding + Extension Tips

-• Support students who need help understanding the concepts by reviewing the cards in small group or content interventions.
+- Support students who need help understanding the concepts by reviewing the cards in small groups or through content interventions.
 Break up the task cards by assigning students specific capitalization errors to look for, such as only the ‘I’ pronoun or the first words in sentences.

 One Set of Capitalization Task Cards, Endless Learning Opportunities